(Stool Soiling; Fecal Incontinence; Soiling, Stool)

 Treatments will depend on the cause of soiling.
 As a parent, it is important that you do not shame your child.
 Treatment will include some or all of these:

 Enemas and laxatives may be recommended if constipation is a problem.
 It will help to clean out your child's bowel.
 These treatments are only used short term.

 Your doctor may recommend:

-- Long-term treatment (up to 1 year) with miralax, metamucil, or other stool softeners.
+- Long-term treatment (up to one year) with MiraLax, Metamucil, or other stool softeners.
 This can make it easier for your child to pass stool.
 It may also decrease your child's reluctance to pass stool.

 Mild constipation can be prevented through simple dietary changes.
 To help prevent constipation, encourage your child to:

 - Eat a healthy diet that is high in fiber .